Louis Couperus Museum

-The Louis Couperus Museum is a museum located in the Archipelbuurt neighbourhood of The Hague.
-The museum celebrates the life and work of the Belle Époque writer Louis Couperus.
+The Louis Couperus Museum was a museum located in the Archipelbuurt neighbourhood of The Hague.
+The museum celebrated the life and work of the Belle Époque writer Louis Couperus.
+On 15 May 2024 the museum closed due to lack of funding.

 Location

 The museum was founded in 1996 by Caroline de Westenholz, step daughter of Albert Vogel jr. (1924-1982), a biographer of Couperus, and housed in his former art gallery.
-The museum, which is located at Javastraat 17, is within walking distance of a number of addresses where Louis Couperus has lived himself, including:
+The museum, which was located at Javastraat 17, was within walking distance of a number of addresses where Louis Couperus has lived himself, including: